DmitryUlyanov/dmitryulyanov.github.io/_posts/2016-05-11-feed-forward-neural-doodle.md

 # Background

 ## Artistic style
-A year ago a groundbreaking paper [[Texture Synthesis Using Convolutional Neural Networks, Gatys et. al., NIPS'15]](https://arxiv.org/abs/1505.07376) which followed by an amazing extension [[A Neural Algorithm of Artistic Style, Gatys et. al.]](https://arxiv.org/abs/1508.06576) was published.
+A year ago a groundbreaking paper [[Texture Synthesis Using Convolutional Neural Networks, Gatys et al., NIPS'15]](https://arxiv.org/abs/1505.07376) which followed by an amazing extension [[A Neural Algorithm of Artistic Style, Gatys et al.]](https://arxiv.org/abs/1508.06576) was published.
 They proposed a way to generate textures and transfer style (synonym for texture) from one image onto another.

 <img src="/assets/online-neural-doodle/textures.png">